 Try to make sure you understand what operation is doing!
-Look up the % and the // operators to see what they do!
+You can look up the % and the // if you wish...we will discuss more about these operations later.

-Also notice that print(18/5) gives us a decimal number (not an integer or a whole number)...in programing decimal numbers are called floats.
+Also notice that print(18/5) gives us a decimal number (not an integer/whole number)...in programing decimal numbers are called floats.